-(My dearly departed whalecat Harry was not so particular: he once ate the entire soft and springy middle out of a pan of jalapeno-laced cornbread I left to cool on the counter overnight, leaving the edges behind.
-A gesture of goodwill toward his too-trusting catmom, who learned a valuable lesson about barricading baked goods in that moment?
-We’ll never know.)
+(My dearly departed whalecat Harry was not so particular: he once ate the entire soft and springy middle out of a pan of jalapeño-laced cornbread that I stupidly left cooling on a rack, leaving the edges behind.)

-Crumble the cornbread for your Thanksgiving stuffing, serve it in thick wedges with your favorite chili or winter stew, or eat it with butter, honey, and jam for a morning indulgence.
+Crumble this millet skillet cornbread for your Thanksgiving stuffing, serve it in thick wedges with your favorite chili or winter stew, or eat it with butter, honey, and jam for a morning indulgence.

 - 1 cup (160 grams) fine yellow cornmeal